data-mermaid/mermaid-webapp/Readme.md

 - `plop <filename>` scaffolds component files inside the `src/components` directory
 - `src/components/generic` are for reusable components that may be useful for other projects.
 They should be developed to be completely unaware of their context.
 If a reusable component is MERMAID-specific, it can go elsewhere.
 - `src/components/pages` are for pages or page-like components
 - Styles use Styled Components for easy scoping, speed, and maintainability.
-Make sure to import using the macro for easier debugging (it results in more human-friendly classnames) `import styled from 'styled-components/macro'`
 - Focus on user-focused integration tests, and testing complex pieces of code.
 100% test coverage is not a goal for this project.
 - Although there is no comprehensive list, tech debt tickets are tracked in Trello with a label, or the title prefix 'Tech debt:'.
 Most are in the 'Someday' column.
 - Collect Record form pages use two different approaches to managing form state.
 Formik had its limitations, so for the observations tables we opted to store form state with a reducer.
 This inconsistency has led to some tech debt and complexity that was determined to be acceptable, but its worth knowing when handling things like dirty form state, that there are two states to consider.